Candida Martinelli's Italophile Site

 Visit my Costumes page for more generic costumes you can purchase for parties and Carnival.

-Costume Gallery (for sale)
+Costume Gallery (to buy)

 Here are most of the ones that would work best for the Commedia characters.